fjhdream/WeatherAssistant/README.md

 ## Usage

+1. Copy the `.env.example` file and rename it to `.env`:
+    ```bash
+    cp .env.example .env
+    ```
+2. Open the .env file and fill in all the environment variables.
+These variables include:
+   - WEATHER_OPENWEATHER_API_KEY: The API key for the weather query
+   - WEATHER_COUNTRY_CODE: The country code for querying the weather
+   - PUSH_SERVER_SEND_KEY: The key for the sever sauce
+   - PUSH_NTFY_SUB_PREFIX: The prefix for the push
+   - OPENAI_API_KEY: The API key for OPENAI
+   - OPENAI_API_BASE: The base URL for the OPENAI API
+3. Save the .env file and run your application.

 The main functionality of the application is encapsulated in the `WeatherSub` class.
 Here is a basic example of how to use it:

 ```python